Skip to content

 Item Description Corresponding Configuration Item

 Secret Key Secret key.
-Used to verify requests SECRET_KEY
+Used to verify requests.
+SECRET_KEY

-By default, Bind has 2 addresses:
+By default, after installation, Bind will have 2 addresses:

 • 127.0.0.1:8099: Local network